DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 navigation: 5.50
 navigation_title: How do I get experience in a school?
 navigation_description: Spending some time in a school can help you understand if teaching is right for you and give you experience to talk about in your application.
+quote:
+  q-jacub-pask:
+    text: "I volunteered at a local primary school for 2 days a week and from the moment I walked into my first class, it felt very natural to be interacting with children."
+    name: "Zainab"
+    classes: quote--indent
 ---

 You can visit schools to get unpaid experience in the classroom before you start your initial teacher training (ITT).